Presenter: Teresa M. Theophano, LCSW

 For any inquiries related to subject matter, problem resolution, corrections, grievances, or anything else, please contact us.

 The Affirmative Couch will work to accommodate reasonable accommodations requests.
-Requests can be emailed to
+Requests can be emailed with the event date and “accommodation request” in the subject line.
+Requests will be evaluated on a case-by-case basis.

 Continuing Education Approvals